jacob271/jacob271/README.md

 🔭 At Visense I'm mostly writing code for edge devices in C++ and Python.
 I'm also doing fullstack development with React and Node.js.

-🌱 I’m currently learning about Deep Learning, building apps with Flutter and entrepreneurship in general
+🌱 I’m currently learning about Deep Learning, golang and entrepreneurship in general

 🥳 I enjoy participating in Hackathons and meeting new people